-In the mid-1800s, Key West was the wealthiest city per capita in the United States.
+Key West was the wealthiest city per capita in 1900 and the first to go bankrupt in 1930 with 85% unemployment compared to 25% nationwide.

 Years after Roosevelt launched the New Deal, the WPA artworks still offer a fascinating look at life in the Florida Keys during the 1930s.
 It is work that is an important record of our indigenous locale in our nation’s history.

 “The 1930s was a heady time for artists in America.
 Through President Franklin Roosevelt’s New Deal programs, the federal government paid them to paint and sculpt and urged them to look to the nation’s land and people for subjects.
 For the next decade—until World War II brought support to a halt—the country’s artists captured the beauty of the landscape, the industry of America’s working people, and a sense of community shared in towns large and small despite the Great Depression.”

 William Hoffman recalled, “ The City of Key West was in a financial and spiritual eclipse.
 What had once been the wealthiest city per capita in the nation had declared bankruptcy and prevailed upon Washington for help.
 Single men often committed minor crimes so they would be put in jail and get free meals.
 The Federal Government visited the poverty-ridden island and observed that it would be the perfect place for an artists’ colony, a sort of Greenwich Village or Provincetown South.